Blackymas/NSPanel_HA_Blueprint/docs/api.md

 This action is ideal for dynamically updating icons on your Panel, allowing for a customizable and interactive user interface.

 **Parameters:**
+- `page` (string): Identifies the page where the component belongs to.
 - `id` (string): Identifier of the chip or button component.
 Refer to "[Screen components](#screen-components)" for more details.
 - `icon` (string): Icon codepoint from [HASwitchPlate Material Design Icons](https://htmlpreview.github.io/?https://github.com/jobr99/Generate-HASP-Fonts/blob/master/cheatsheet.html).
 Example: "\uE6E8" for `mdi:lightbulb-on-outline`.